montygracey/mediaconverter/README.md

 ## Deploying to Render

+This project includes a `render.yaml` file for easy deployment to Render.

+1. Sign up or login to [Render](https://render.com)
+2. Connect your GitHub/GitLab repository with the codebase
-1. Create a new Web Service on Render
+3. Create a new Web Service:
-2. Connect your GitHub repository
+   - Select your repository
-3. Use the following settings:
-   - **Environment**: Node
+   - Render will automatically detect the render.yaml file
+   - Confirm the configuration settings

+4. Set up environment variables:
+   - The render.yaml already defines most needed variables
+   - Add your `MONGO_URI` for your MongoDB connection
+   - `JWT_SECRET` will be auto-generated

+5. Confirm deployment settings:
-   - **Build Command**: `npm install && npm run install-server && npm run install-client && npm run build`
+   - Build command: `npm install && npm run install-server && npm run install-client && npm run build`
-   - **Start Command**: `npm start`
+   - Start command: `npm start`

-4. Add the following environment variables:
-   - `PORT`: 8080 (Render's default port)
-   - `MONGO_URI`: Your MongoDB connection string (e.g., MongoDB Atlas)
-   - `JWT_SECRET`: A strong secret key for JWT
-   - `NODE_ENV`: production
-   - `PYTHON_PATH`: python3

-5. Under the "Advanced" settings:
-   - Add the following packages to install:
+6. Install required system packages:
+   - In the Advanced settings, add these system packages:
      - `python3`
      - `python3-pip`
      - `ffmpeg`
-   - Add a custom build command: `pip install yt-dlp`

-6. Deploy the service
+7. Click "Create Web Service" to deploy

+The application is configured to use a 10GB disk mount for downloaded files and will create a free MongoDB instance through Render.

 ## API Documentation